The Clear Edge

 Week 1: Signal Grid Implementation

 Katarina stopped building and started listening.
-She joined 4 communities where her target clients gathered: a SaaS founders group, two startup Slack channels, and a product management forum.
+She joined four communities where her target clients gathered—a SaaS founders group, two startup Slack channels, and a product management forum.

-• Signal pattern: The pattern emerged fast: founders kept asking about
+The pattern emerged quickly: founders kept asking about

-Not brand identity.
-Not full website redesigns.
-Specific, tactical UX problems that were blocking their revenue.
+Founders weren’t obsessing over brand identity or full website redesigns.
+They were stuck on specific, tactical UX problems that were directly blocking revenue.

 • What they ask for (stated need)